 Constitution for a CIO with voting members other than its trustees (‘Association’ model) – clean copy adapted version

-This Constitution for a CIO with voting members other than its trustees (‘Association’ model) is designed for use by founders of a new charity who have decided that it should be established as a Charitable Incorporated Organisation (“CIO”) rather than as a company limited by guarantee, and that there will be voting members other than (or in addition) to its trustees.
+This Constitution for a CIO with voting members other than its trustees (‘Association’ model) is designed for use by founders of a new charity who have decided that it should be established as a Charitable Incorporated Organisation (“CIO”) rather than as a company limited by

 This form is based on one produced by the Charity Commission (CC) for a CIO (October 2016 edition) which you can reach here but we have adapted it from that CC version.
 This adapted form does not show where it differs from the CC form, i.e. it is a "clean copy".
 However, for ease of reference we have also included in this subfolder a second copy of this adapted form containing revision marks which you can reach here.
 That revision-marked copy shows all of the text that we have added to or deleted from the CC version.
 To see a detailed explanation as to why we have made each of those additions and deletions and as to their effect, please see the Guidance Note: Adapted versions of Charity Commission Model CIO Constitutions in this subfolder.

 The CC form is comprehensive and it meets the needs of a large and/or complex charity, but it is lengthy and complex.
 A small or